Table of Contents

 - Sleep in a room with screens on the windows and doors.

 - Use a mosquito net over your bed.

 - Spray the net with permethrin, a spray that repels mosquitoes.
 Wear light-colored pants and shirts with long sleeves.

 - Protect yourself with a bug repellent spray that contains no more than 35% of a chemical called DEET.

 - Avoid going outdoors without protection in the evening, when mosquitoes are typically more active.

 What medicines can I take to prevent malaria?

-Prophylactic malaria medicines require you to start taking the medicine a few days or a week before you leave on your trip.
-You keep taking the medicine during your trip and after your trip for about 1 to 4 weeks, depending on which medicine you are taking.
-It’s important to keep taking the medicine after your trip because the malaria parasites could still be in your blood.
-If you stop taking the medicine too soon, it could give the parasites an opportunity to grow and make you sick.
+See your doctor well before your trip.
+You will need to start taking the medicine a few days or weeks before you leave the country.
+You take the medicine during your trip and for 1 to 4 weeks after.
+How long you take it after your trip depends on which medicine you’re taking.
+It’s important to keep taking the medicine after your trip.
+The malaria parasites could still be in your blood.
+If you stop taking the medicine too soon, it could give the parasites a chance to grow and make you sick.